jonobr1/two.js/wiki/documentation/effects/gradient/README.md

-A list of properties that are on every {@link Two.Stop}.
+A list of properties that are on every [Two.Stop](/documentation/stop).